 Building & Customizing Pages with a Page Builder

-If you decided to use a premium theme like Total you’ll have the option to import a demo to get started (like the single page Married or the more traditional multi-page Wedding demo), or to build your pages from scratch.
+If you decided to use a premium theme like Total you’ll have the option to import a demo to get started (like the single page Married or a traditional multi-page Wedding demo), or to build your pages from scratch.
 Total uses the Visual Composer page builder.
 It’s an intuitive front-end live builder that you can use to insert content blocks, make changes (colors, fonts, images, etc) and then drag and drop them into place.
 Just be sure to save your changes when you’re done!

 The advantage of using a theme with a builder is that you can create the exact pages you need or want for your wedding website.
 Templates are great and certainly easy, but with a page builder you don’t need to know CSS or PHP or any other coding language to make changes.
 It’s a great solution for a DIY bride or groom!
 All you need is a free afternoon and a cup of coffee – we’re sure you’ll get the hang of it in no time!